 Fees (2 hours): Adults: ¥350

-Schedule: 9:30am to 8:50pm, but may eb affected by school events.
+Schedule: 9:30am to 8:50 pm, but maybe affected by school events.
 Check the Shinagawa City website for up to date schedules.

-This article was originally published in July 2014 and was updated by Lily Crossley-Baxter in June 2017.
+This article was originally published in July 2014 and is updated periodically.
+Last updated: July 2021 by Greg Lane.